Ukraine: The Spirit And Beauty

 Kyiv, one of the oldest cities in Eastern Europe, was founded in the 5th century approximately at the riverside of the Dnipro River.

-In the 9th century Kyiv, under the Norman rule, became the center of Kievan Rus, the first state on the lands between Europe and the Great Steppe.
-The history of the city is long and complicated, the periods of prosperity were followed by the periods of decline.
-Kyiv was a part of Lithuania, Poland and the Russian Empire.
+In the 9th century Kyiv, under Norman rule, became the center of Kievan Rus, the first state on the lands between Europe and the Great Steppe.
+The city’s history is long and complicated, the periods of prosperity were followed by periods of decline.
+Kyiv was a part of Lithuania, Poland, and the Russian Empire.

 All those historical twists and cultural diversity have influenced the city’s architecture.
 You can see the 1000-year-old St.Sophia Cathedral of Kyiv, the Baroque churches of Podil and the Lavra, the classical architecture of St.Volodymyr University, Neogothic and Art Nouveau buildings, etc.

 For Yuriy Khymych, Kyiv is a very personal matter.
-He has been collecting these architectural masterpieces on paper and canvas for the most part of his life.
-It was here that he created his best art series – The Architectural Ensemle of St.Sophia Cathedral, The Ahcient Podil, the Kyiv Cave Monastery (Pecherska Lavra), and the Vydubychy Monastery.
-All these treasures are now in the danger of destruction because of the Russian invasion in Ukraine.’
+He has been collecting these architectural masterpieces on paper and canvas for most of his life.
+He created his best art series here – The Architectural Ensemble of St.Sophia Cathedral, The Ancient Podil, the Kyiv Cave Monastery (Pecherska Lavra), and the Vydubychy Monastery.
+All these treasures are now in danger of destruction because of the Russian invasion of Ukraine.’